BRVC-ORG/Prospectus/README.md

                         - A powerful symbol of Renaissance humanism; a departure from previous depictions of the Biblical David

-                        - Note: Israelites were required to enlist for military at 20 years-of-age; Michelangelo's "Statue" portrays the King of ancient Israel and Judah at around 16 or 19, by various accounts
+                        - Note: based on historical/Biblical accounts, Israelites were required to join the military at 20 years-of-age; Michelangelo's "Statue" portrays the King of ancient Israel and Judah at around 16 or 19, by various accounts

                         - But what about mentionings/references-to/artistic nods to said work of art?
 Would they technically be constituted as part of the quoteunquote public domain?